VKCOM/nocolor/docs/examples_close_to_reality.md

 The first rule will **disallow any function calls** that are marked as internal.

-The second rule will **add an exception that allows** such functions to be called from functions with the `some-module` color.
+The second rule will **add an exclusion that allows** such functions to be called from functions with the `some-module` color.

 Now it is enough to add the color `some-internals` to the functions that you do not want to be called outside the module, but for the places in the module where they are called add the color `some-module`.
 Thus, all calls outside the module will give errors.